raygj/consul-content/docker/readme.md

 `sudo docker run -it -p 8123:8123 users-service`

-curl test:
+- curl test:

 `curl http://192.168.1.195:8123`

+- assuming success, stop the container before moving on

+`sudo docker ps`

+**grab** the container ID and use it in the next command

+`sudo docker stop < container ID >`

 ## Check In

-at this point we've got two containers that are functional, but not working together because the containers were not `linked` and therefore there is no connectivity between them. in this next section, we could link them and test, then add Consul to the mix...but it will be more interesting if we used Docker-Compose to bring up both containers together (linked) as a stack with Consul included in the Docker-Comopose file.
+at this point we've got two containers that are functional, but not working together because the containers were not `linked` and therefore there is no connectivity between them.

+next we could link them and test, then add Consul to the mix...but it will be more interesting if we used Docker-Compose to bring up both containers together (linked) as a stack with Consul included in the Docker-Comopose file.

 we would then have two containers, communicating and registering their services (and health checks) with Consul. we would then build off this by adding Consul Connect to provide connectivity between containers without linking them.

 a final scenario would be add nginx as a front-end load balancer to the API service, and then using Consul Template to update nginx's configuration as node services were added or removed so clients would assured a health response.

-# Docker-Compose and Consul
+### Add Docker Link Configuration

+### Docker-Compose Boostrap

-we will use the NodeJS and MySQL containers to create a Docker-Compose configuration that includes Consul in client mode that will register the services
+we will use the NodeJS and MySQL containers we just defined in the last section within a single Docker-Compose configuration that includes Consul in client/agent mode. we will include a Consul configuration that will register the MySQL and Node services.

+## Consul Agent Container

-## create Consul Dockerfile and Consul agent JSON files
+1. create Consul Dockerfile and Consul agent JSON files

 - references: